-To increase the supply of affordable housing, the Ontario Housing Authority plans to conduct targeted outreach with developers for affordable housing projects on land owned by the Authority within the project area.
-Financial incentives, such as density bonus agreements and reduced development impact fees, will be offered for new developments that contain affordable units.
-Additionally, the Ontario Housing Authority and the City of Ontario will continue efforts to close the funding gap for the construction of the Emporia Place Apartments, a 75-unit affordable housing development at Holt Boulevard and Vine Avenue.
+To increase the supply of affordable housing, the Ontario Housing Authority is conducting targeted outreach with developers for affordable housing projects on land owned by the Authority within the project area.
+Financial incentives, such as density bonus agreements and reduced development impact fees, are being offered for new developments that contain affordable units.
+Additionally, the Ontario Housing Authority and the City of Ontario are continuing efforts to close the funding gap for the construction of the Emporia Place Apartments, a 75-unit affordable housing development at Holt Boulevard and Vine Avenue.
 When completed, the project will be actively marketed to qualified residents within the project area.